-Upon acceptance of a grant or contract, the PI will need to complete and sign an acceptance form for the opening of a Project Account prior to the expenditure of any funds.
+Upon acceptance of grant or contract, the PI will need to complete and sign acceptance the opening of Project Account prior to expenditure of any funds.

-Note: There is no provision of opening a separate Bank Account for each project at Kathmandu University.
+Note: It is no provision of opening separate Bank Account for each project at Kathmandu University.

 2.1.3 Financial Management

-Research account will be monitored by the Manager-RDI to verify that they are being used only for the stated purpose.
-Periodic audits will be carried out by the Office of Internal Audit on behalf of the RDI to ensure compliance with policy.
+Research account will be monitored by the Manager-RDI to verify are being used only for the stated purpose.
+Periodic audits will be carried out by the Office of Internal Audit on behalf of RDI to ensure compliance with policy.

 2.1.4 Advance Settlements (Travel and Others)

-- All Project staff shall obtain Travel Order (TO), one week in advance, before the travel, from the Registrar.
-In case where experts from other organizations/institutions are involved as Resource Person for short term, there is no need of TO, however a LETTER OF CONTRACT (LOC) clearly indicating the Terms of Conditions in accordance with the KU-RDI Policy is a must.
+- All Project staff shall obtain Travel Order (TO), one week in advance, before the travel, from Registrar.
+In case where experts of organizations/institutions are involved as Resource Person for short term, is no need of TO, however a LETTER OF CONTRACT (LOC) clearly indicating the Terms of Conditions in accordance with the KU-RDI Policy is a must.
 This LOC is furnished by the Directorate of KU-RDI.